deitry/testcomplete-ts-api/README.md

 python3.exe ./tools/testedApps.gen.py "./TestedApps/TestedApps.tcTAs" "./tools/api/testedApps.d.ts"
 ```

+If you have several projects in your project suite, consider moving generated modules in according `./Script/lib/` folder for each project.

 3. Add `jsconfig.json` to your `Script` folder where you can set path to TypeScript API modules and whatever you like:

 ```json